Surihix/WhiteFilecodeGenerator/README.md

 - Type in the path that matches the structure of a valid virtual path supported by the trilogy.
 - For example, if you want to add a new music file path, then the virtual path would be like this:
   - ``sound/pack/8000/music_custom.win32.scd``
-- On entering the file path, there will be an optional prompt to enter a file Id or zone Id. the former can be your choice but the latter is dependent on the game's own zone Ids.
+- On entering the file path, there will be an optional prompt to enter a file id or zone id. the former can be your choice but the latter is dependent on the game's own zone ids.
 - After entering the id, the program will generate a filecode along with a binary breakdown of the filecode. you can use this filecode in the filelist file.

 # Important